-- Have your kids if you have any ready to go by having naps and getting diaper bags and things packed up so your ready when it is time to head out.
+- Have your kids if you have any ready to go by having naps and getting diaper bags and things packed up so you are ready when it is time to head out.

-- If you are close to your due date bring your hospital bag (with car seat, diaper bag and your significant others things) with you just encase unless your aren’t traveling to far for dinner.
+- If you are close to your due date bring your hospital bag (with car seat, diaper bag, and your significant others things) with you just encase unless you aren’t traveling too far for dinner.

 - Figure out your menu for the dinner and have others bring dishes so you don’t have to make everything, you could provide the main course and drinks making it way easier on you in the long run.

 - Go grocery shopping a week or two in advance so you have everything you need including any decorations you may also want so you aren’t crunched for time.

 - Decorate the day before so you don’t have to rush and do it the day of your dinner.